LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 ### 1. Install prerequisites

-On the host machine (your laptop or the Jetson, wherever you'll run configuration from):
+On the host machine (your laptop or the Jetson, wherever you'll run the configuration from):

 ```bash
 pip3 install --user odrive==0.5.4
 ```

-The exact version matters, ODrive tool API shifted between 0.5.x and 0.6.x.
+The exact version matters; the ODrive tool API shifted between 0.5. x and 0.6. x.
 Scripts here target 0.5.4.

 Verify: